 In 2004, she became acquainted with JD Walter, Alison Wedding, and Miles Griffith.
 She started studying with them and also taking part in master classes and workshops (JD Walter, Deborah Brown, Tathevik Oganessian, Rhiannon, et al.).
 Since 2004 she has also been touring Germany (Weinstädter Jazztage 2008, Braunschweig Classics 2008, Hamburger Klangkirche, Frankfurt, et al.), Russia (Moscow, Novosibirsk, et al.), in line with the German Goetheinstitut: German Days in Novosibirsk, Kazan, Samara, Saratov, Tomsk, et al.), and other countries (Georgia, Azherbajdjan together with Lionel Haas Trio).

 In 2014 Misha moved to New York to study at Queens College (CUNY).
-There she obtained her Master’s degree in jazz studies in the end of 2015.
+Her teachers (among others) JD Walter, Alison Wedding (voc), David Berkman (harmony, jazz piano, improvisation), Michael Mossman (improvisation, arrangement, composition), Donna Doyle (counterpoint).
+There she obtained her Master’s degree in jazz studies in 2016.

 Up to now Misha has recorded eight albums: